Fleet Management Unit

 The Office of Policy and Planning is responsible for the evaluation of correctional and criminal justice information in the context of relevant law, policy and practice, and the development of data analyses, studies and reports to support NJDOC operations.
 The office acts as a liaison with New Jersey, federal, other state and local law and justice system agencies for strategic planning purposes, including the development of goals, objectives, impact analyses and research.

-The Office of Policy and Planning is responsible for several NJDOC units.
+The Office of Policy and Planning consists of several NJDOC units.

 Prison Rape Elimination Act (PREA) Compliance Unit – This unit ensures the NJDOC is compliant with the Prison Rape Elimination Act of 2003 (PREA).
 This is accomplished through the development, review and revision of internal policies and management procedures that govern the detection, prevention, response and enforcement of a zero tolerance prison sexual assault policy.